Liam Dawson plays starring role to lead Hampshire to Metro Bank One-Day Cup final

 Dawson tore through the test.
 He turned a ball on to Michael Burgess' off stump and bowled Jake Bethell through an reckless charge.

-At 91 for five, Warwickshire desperately needed someone to stay with Hain but in the blink of an eye it was 91 for eight thanks to Dawson after Ethan Brookes chipped to cover, Jake Lintott top-edged a sweep and Danny Briggs, having survived the hat-trick ball, fell lbw on the back foot to the next.
+At 91-5, Warwickshire desperately needed someone to stay with Hain but in the blink of an eye it was 91-8 thanks to Dawson after Ethan Brookes chipped to cover, Jake Lintott top-edged a sweep and Danny Briggs, having survived the hat-trick ball, fell lbw on the back foot to the next.

 Hannon-Dalby has bowled brilliantly throughout this tournament, taking 24 wickets at 12.2 going into this game, but defending a feeble total of 93 was even beyond him.